Table of Contents

 - If the concentrates are not available, then consider these options:

 - Whole blood

 - Analgesics (acetaminophen)

 ||Indicated for severe bleeds of hemodynamic consequence|

-With replacement therapy, people with Hemophilia A now have a considerably higher life expectancy.
-There is a 2 to 8 % lifetime risk of intracranial bleeding with the condition.
-Out of all the patients with severe hemophilia, around 10 % have intracranial bleeding.
-Compared to the healthy male population, the mortality rate is about two times higher for people with the conditionand about four to six times higher for people with severe cases of the condition.
+With replacement therapy, patients with Hemophilia A now have considerably longer life expectancies.
+There is a 2 to 8% lifetime risk of intracranial bleeding with the condition.
+Out of all the patients with severe hemophilia, around 10% have intracranial bleeding.
+Compared to the healthy male population, the mortality rate is about two times higher for people with the condition and about four to six times higher for people with severe cases of the condition.